department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 The school charges $10,000 per year for in-state tuition and fees, but $16,000 per year for out-of-state tuition and fees.

-We'll pay the in-state costs of $10,000 under the Post-9/11 GI Bill.
-But you'll need to pay the extra $6,000 for out-of-state costs.
+We'll pay the in-state $10,000 cost under the Post-9/11 GI Bill.
+But you'll need to pay the extra $6,000 for the out-of-state cost.

 If you qualify for the Yellow Ribbon Program, you can get some or all of that extra amount paid.
 We'll match the amount your school contributes to the program.
-So if your school offers $3,000 in Yellow Ribbon contributions, we'll also pay $3,000 to the school, and you'll be covered for the full amount.
-If your school offers $2,000 in Yellow Ribbon contributions, we'll pay $2,000 to your school, and you'll need to pay the remaining $2,000.
+So if your school funds $3,000 of your tuition, we'll also pay $3,000 to your school, and you'll be covered for the full amount.
+If your school funds $2,000 through the Yellow Ribbon Program, we'll also pay $2,000 to your school, and you'll need to pay the remaining $2,000.

-**Note:** Your school's agreement may also state that they'll contribute only toward degrees at certain colleges or professional schools, or for only certain degree levels (like undergraduate, graduate, or doctoral degrees). <br>
+**Note:** Your school's agreement may also state that they'll contribute only toward degrees at certain colleges or professional schools, or only for certain degree levels (like undergraduate, graduate, or doctoral degrees). <br>

 [Learn more about each school's agreement](https://www.benefits.va.gov/GIBILL/yellow_ribbon/yrp_list_2018.asp).

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-4">Do I have to attend full-time to be in the Yellow Ribbon Program?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-4">Do I have to attend full time to be in the Yellow Ribbon Program?</button>
 <div id="questions-4" class="usa-accordion-content">

 No. You don't have to attend full-time to be in the program.